Master's Degree Program

 Your path to studying at FH Campus Wien begins with your registration on our application platform.
 You can start your application directly in your online account or activate a reminder if the application phase has not yet started.

-There are 40 places available each year in the Master's degree program in Molecular Biotechnology.
-The ratio of study places to applicants is currently approx. 1:4.5.
+The ratio of study places to applicants in the Master's degree program in Molecular Biotechnology is currently approx. 1:4.5.

 For organizational reasons, we recommend that applicants from outside the EU, EEA and Switzerland submit their application by the end of February at the latest.